zama-ai/concrete/docs/get-started/quick_start.md

 # Quick Start

-To compute on encrypted data, you first need to define the function you want to compute, then compile it into a Concrete `Circuit`, which you can use to perform homomorphic evaluation.
+This document covers how to compute on encrypted data homomorphically using the **Concrete** framework.
+We will walk you through a complete example step-by-step.

+The basic workflow of computation is as follows:
+1. Define the function you want to compute
+2. Compile the function into a Concrete `Circuit`
+3. Use the `Circuit` to perform homomorphic evaluation

-Here is the full example that we will walk through:
+Here is the complete example, which we will explain step by step in the following paragraphs.

 ```python
 from concrete import fhe